Crafts for Kids

 - don't crease very much (the less you crease it the better, but young children may need it creased quite well)

-- Print the template (link below) and cut out the half circle shape.
+- Print the template (link below) and cut out the half triangle shape.

-- Line up the flat edge of the half circle shape with the folded edge of the construction paper.
-Trace the half circle shape onto the construction paper.
-Cut out the half circle.
+- Line up the flat edge of the half triangle shape with the folded edge of the construction paper.
+Trace the half triangle shape onto the construction paper.
+Cut out the half triangle.

-- Unfold the last fold of the construction paper and you'll see the circle in the middle.
+- Unfold the last fold of the construction paper and you'll see the triangle in the middle.

 Thanks Geri for sending this in!